micahprice/smite-recommender/README.md

 A regularized logistic regression supplies a rating for each item as it tries to predict which items lead to a win.
 Using this information, we suggest useful alternatives to the most popular items used.

-You can interact with the different item recommendations using the `smite-recommender-widget` [notebook](https://github.com/micahprice/smite-recommender/blob/master/smite-recommender-widget.ipynb).
+You can interact with different item recommendations using the `smite-recommender-app` [Shiny app](http://micahprice.shinyapps.io/smite-recommender-app) hosted by R Studios.
+Check it out!
 More information about the recommendations there.
+Due to size restrictions the app only has information for Conquest and Duel game modes.

+You can also interact with the different item recommendations using the `smite-recommender-widget` [notebook](https://github.com/micahprice/smite-recommender/blob/master/smite-recommender-widget.ipynb).
+The widget is a bit prettier than the Shiny app.
 Unfortunately, at the moment, the only way to access it is by having [Jupyter](http://jupyter.org/) installed, downloading the notebook and the [SMITE_recommendations] (https://github.com/micahprice/smite-recommender/tree/master/SMITE_recommendations) folder in the same directory, and running the notebook through Jupyter.
 You will also need to have [`ipywidgets`] (https://github.com/ipython/ipywidgets#install) installed.

+EDIT: You can now interact with http://micahprice.shinyapps.io/smite-recommender-app

 ## Examples
 - [**Kumbhakarna** w/ **Neith**] (https://rawgit.com/micahprice/smite-recommender/master/smite-recommender-widget-output-example.html)